NathanGrenier/SOEN-343/README.md

 First, make sure you have [docker](https://docs.docker.com/engine/install/) installed for your system.

 To spin **up** the dev environment, use `docker compose up`.

+After all of the services have started, you can access the application at `http://localhost:5173/`

 To spin **down** the container, use `docker compose down`.

 > If any changes were made to the app's structure (anything not in `/src`), you might need to rebuild the docker images using `docker compose up --build`.
 Ex: installing a new package, changing some config files,